digiltd/oh-rtd-test/Explanation-of-items.md

 where "nsx" is the namespace for a certain binding (e.g. "knx", "bluetooth", "serial" etc.).

-For detailed binding configutation syntax of openHAB bindings please see the openHAB [[Bindings]] configuration section.
+For detailed binding configuration syntax of openHAB bindings please see the openHAB [[Bindings]] configuration section.

 **Example:**